 - The Illumination: The most powerful remedy is lighting earthen lamps filled with sesame oil (gingelly oil) in the designated areas outside the shrine.

-Daily Pooja Timings & Temple Schedule
+Daily Pooja Timings & Saneeswaran Temple Schedule

 - Ushakkala Pooja: 6:00 AM